Icinga/icinga-powershell-plugins/doc/31-Changelog.md

 ## Enhancements

 * [#143](https://github.com/Icinga/icinga-powershell-plugins/issues/143), [#220](https://github.com/Icinga/icinga-powershell-plugins/issues/220), [#256](https://github.com/Icinga/icinga-powershell-plugins/issues/256) Improves `Invoke-IcingaCheckUpdates`, splitting updates into different categories, allowing the check for the update count based on these categories `Microsoft Defender`, `Security Updates`, `Rollup Updates` and all `Other Updates`.
 The `-UpdateFilter` will only apply to the total update count, allowing additional customisation.
 By running the plugin with `-Verbosity 1`, it will now also print the list of the update names if the the thresholds are printing `Warning`, `Critical` or `Unknown`
+* [#205](https://github.com/Icinga/icinga-powershell-plugins/issues/205) Adds new plugin `Invoke-IcingaCheckProcess` for detailed monitoring of running services for CPU, Memory, PageFile and ThreadCount usage and total running processes

 ## 1.7.0 (2021-11-09)